farseenabdulsalam/Kerala-HSS-CS-Lab/README.md

 * `new-project` is also another bash script to speed up coding.
 You can safely ignore this file.
 Don't execute the file unless you know what you are doing.
 * `rename-project` renames a source-code-folder, and the .cpp, .html, etc file inside it.
 You can safely ignore this file.
-* `input.txt` is a file inside every source-code-folder that is automatically input to the compiled program by 'makeit' and the output is stored in the source-code-folder as output.txt
+* `input.txt` is a file inside every source-code-folder that is automatically input to the compiled program by 'makeit' and the output is stored in the source-code-folder as output.txt.
-* `make-complete-pdf` is used to create a single PDF by combining all pdfs from subfolders
+* `make-complete-pdf` is used to create a single PDF by combining all pdfs from subfolders.
+* `make-cover-pdf` used to create cover page of CPP.pdf.

 ## Work in progress